 Energy as security: why the cost matters

-This framing misunderstands what the energy is doing.
 The energy is not processing transactions.
 The energy is securing the network.
 It is the physical anchor that ties the digital record to the real world.
 Every joule of electricity consumed in Bitcoin mining is a joule of electricity that an attacker would need to match in order to rewrite history.
 The energy expenditure is the security.
 A Bitcoin network that consumed no energy would be trivial to attack.

 Think of it this way.
 The cost of counterfeiting physical gold is proportional to the cost of producing real gold.
 If gold were cheap to produce, counterfeit gold would be a rampant problem.
 Bitcoin has the same property, extended to digital space.
 The cost of creating fraudulent transaction records is proportional to the cost of creating real ones.
 That’s what proof of work achieves.

 No one has found a way to create robust, decentralised monetary security without some real-world cost anchor.
-The alternatives that have been proposed, various forms of proof of stake, where validators are chosen based on how much of the cryptocurrency they hold rather than how much computing power they contribute, make different tradeoffs.
+The alternatives that have been proposed, various forms of proof of stake where validators are chosen based on how much of the cryptocurrency they hold rather than how much computing power they contribute, make different tradeoffs.
 They use less energy.
 They also create different security assumptions, ones that haven’t been battle-tested over a long period under adversarial conditions with significant financial stakes.
-Whether those tradeoffs are appropriate depends on what you’re trying to build.
-For a base-layer monetary system intended to serve as digital sound money, the case for the energy-anchored security model is strong.

 The network’s fifteen-year track record